 - See each other a lot.

 Some co-parents don’t have a good enough relationship to make this much contact work.
 Others simply don’t live close enough.
-This many transitions can also be exhausting to maintain, and while consistency is important for a child’s healthy development, implementing this schedule shouldn’t come at the expense of your family’s other needs.
+This many transitions can also be exhausting to maintain, and while consistency is important for a child’s healthy development, implementing this schedule shouldn’t come at the expense of your family’s needs.

 “Fifty-fifty” Doesn’t Have to Mean 2-2-5-5

-Luckily, the 2-2-5-5 schedule is just one of many different possession and visitation options.
+Luckily, the 2-2-5-5 schedule is just one of many different possession and visitation rights and options.
 In fact, not only are there plenty of custody schedules to choose from, there are also other ways to achieve a fifty-fifty split.
 For example, some of the other fifty-fifty arrangements we’ve seen include:

 - 3-4-4-3—three days with Parent A, four days with Parent B, followed by four days with Parent A, and three with Parent B the next week.